thanhduy1512/dexter-chat-agent/README.md

-# OptiSigns Help Center Sync Job
+# Help Center Sync Job

-A comprehensive job system that scrapes OptiSigns help center articles, detects changes, and syncs them to OpenAI vector stores with intelligent delta detection.
+A comprehensive job system that scrapes help center articles, detects changes, and syncs them to OpenAI vector stores with intelligent delta detection.

 ## 🚀 Features

-- **Smart Scraping**: Scrapes all articles from OptiSigns help center
+- **Smart Scraping**: Scrapes all articles from help center
 - **Delta Detection**: Only uploads new or updated articles using content hashing
 - **OpenAI Integration**: Uploads articles to OpenAI files and vector stores
 - **Comprehensive Logging**: Detailed job logs with summaries and history